A Day in Montenegro

-Montenegro is one of those European places that have always held a fascination for me, as being out of the main tourist drag.
-Increasingly, though, with the big cruise ships now docking at Kotor, tourism is very much on the rise.
+Montenegro is one of those European places that I have always been curious about, being out of the main tourist drag.
+The wars in the former Yugoslavia crippled the tourism industry, but increasingly, with the big cruise ships docking at Kotor, tourism is very much on the rise.
 It sits on the Gulf of Kotor which is a large inlet, like a fjord, with steep cliffs either side which make for impressive views.
+Montenegro is a mostly mountainous country with some of the most rugged terrain in Europe and only a 240km thin coastal strip.
+Its name translates as “Black Mountain”, in reference to Mt Lovćen, its most well-known and visited National Park.

 - Megayachts, millionaires and mourning Tito: How Montenegro is embracing the luxury holiday industry while craving a simpler past (dailymail.co.uk)